gregoryruta/gateway-setup/README.md

 - Create user: `sudo adduser user && sudo adduser user sudo`
 - Login as user.
 - Install Postfix: `sudo apt install postfix`.
 Choose the 'Internet Site' option, and enter 'origin.test' as the domain.
-- Ensure emails sent from the origin server to a @destination.test email address are routed through the gateway by adding the following line to the /etc/hosts file: `<GATEWAY SERVER IP ADDRESS>    destination.test` (where \<GATEWAY SERVER IP ADDRESS> is the IP address of the gateway server).
+- Ensure emails sent from the origin server to @destination.test email addresses are routed through the gateway by adding the following line to the /etc/hosts file: `<GATEWAY SERVER IP ADDRESS>    destination.test` (where \<GATEWAY SERVER IP ADDRESS> is the IP address of the gateway server).
 - Open Claws Mail and configure as follows: Email address should be user@origin.test.
 Server type should be 'Local mbox file'.
 SMTP server address should be 'destination.test'.

 ## Configure Destination server